The connection between cancer and eating two fried chicken meals per week

 However, taken in total, the meta-analysis found that increased fried food intake was associated with a 35% risk increase in a prostate cancer diagnosis.

-In 2018, a massive study was conducted in the Chinese providence of Henan.
+In 2018, a massive study was conducted in the Chinese province of Henan.
 The study tracked the eating habits and cancer screening results of 82,367 people (46,425 men and 35,942 women).
-The study found that, even after controlling for a variety of demographics characters (including age, gender, socioeconomic status, education and more), individuals who ate fried food more than twice a week were significantly more likely to be diagnosed with gastric cancer and found to have precancerous lesions.
+The study found that even after controlling for a variety of demographic characters (including age, gender, socioeconomic status, education, and more), individuals who ate fried food more than twice a week were significantly more likely to be diagnosed with gastric cancer and found to have precancerous lesions.
 As such, the study found that consumption of this type of food more than twice a week was a risk factor for getting cancer, and reducing intake of this type of food could reduce someone’s cancer risk.

-• Frying food at a lower heat or shorter duration: If you must fry your food, do so at a lower heat or for a shorter period of time.
+• Frying food at a lower heat or shorter duration: If you must fry your food, do so at a lower heat or for a shorter period.
 Doing so for a longer period will create additional acrylamides, which increases your cancer risk.

 KEEP UP WITH CAUSENTA